Jonah Heim Player Props: Rangers vs. Angels

-Jonah Heim -- 2-for-5 in his last game -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Jaime Barria on the mound, on June 13 at 8:05 PM ET.
+Jonah Heim -- 2-for-4 with a double in his last game -- will be in action for the Texas Rangers against the Los Angeles Angels, with Reid Detmers on the hill, on June 14 at 8:05 PM ET.

-He had two hits (going 2-for-5) in his most recent game against the Angels.
+In his last game, he strung together two hits (going 2-for-4 with a double) against the Angels.

 Jonah Heim Game Info & Props vs. the Angels